JMWebDevelopment/Semplice-Monospazio/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (https://jacobmartella.com/downloads/semplice-monospazio/).

 == Changelog ==
+= 1.0.4 =
+- Fixed layout issues for the content-sidebar layout.

 = 1.0.3 =
 - Fixed the spacing between blocks to 30px and upped the body line-height to 1.5.
 - Added in monospace as the fallback font in case Ubuntu Mono doesn't load.